ashishpanchal33/ashishpanchal33.github.io/_pages/about.md

   - /about.html
 ---
 Hi!
-I am Ashish Panchal and I want to build AI to help our society.
+I am Ashish Panchal and I want to build highly adaptable decision-making AI to help our society.

 About Me
 ======